Spain is a diverse country sharing the Iberian Peninsula with Portugal and a very popular tourist destination.

 |Monthly Pass||$ 49.32|

-Utilities are somewhat expensive in Spain, though it’s understandable given it’s one of the most touristy countries in Europe.
+Utilities are somewhat expensive in Spain.
 The utilities there amount to 130$ a month for basic ones like electricity, water, cooling, heating and garbage services.
 Internet remains pricey costing around 45$ a month.
-You cannot get remarkably cheap mobile contracts, but something in the midst of 25$ a month can be found.
+You cannot get staggeringly cheap mobile contracts, but something along the lines of 25$ a month can be found.

 |Average Utilities Prices|